Click here to see an exhibit depicting distances from Midway.

 Board of Commissioners of Cook County

-The CDA and the ONCC disseminate a variety of information related to aircraft noise issues through its community outreach programs.
+The CDA and the MNCC disseminate a variety of information related to aircraft noise issues through its community outreach programs.
 Some of that information is aboard the CDA Community Outreach Vehicle (COV).

 The COV is powered by compressed natural gas (CNG) and is equipped with an ADA-compliant automatic hydraulic wheelchair lift.